 Stained Glass Work Throughout the Church

-In September of 1968 the committee recommended Gabriel Loire be commissioned as the designer of the windows used in the sanctuary.
+In September of 1968 renowned artist Gabriel Loire was commissioned to design the windows in the sanctuary.
 The symbolism employed was simple but beautiful.

 There is a progression of colors, darker at the entrance to the sanctuary and becoming progressively lighter as one moves forward to the chancel area.
-Pacific (Hills) means "peaceful".
-As the worshipper enters the sanctuary — we do so with our hearts and conscience laden within and guilt.
-As we are in God's House and hear the Gospel message, our sins are removed and the guilt taken away by our faith in Jesus Christ.
+Pacific means "peaceful".
+As the worshiper enters the sanctuary, he does so with heart and conscience laden with sin and guilt.
+As we are in God's House and hear the Gospel message, our sins are removed and the guilt is taken away by our faith in Jesus Christ.
 Thus from darkness to light.

 "The blood Of Jesus Christ cleanses us from all sin."
 (1 John 1:7)

 These windows are not the typical stained glass type, set in lead.
-They are faceted type glass, chunks of glass set in epoxy (concrete-like substance).
-They have a beauty all their own and the committee feels the challenge earlier described to have been accomplished.
-The committee thanks the Holy Spirit for His guidance and windows, and We, the congregation thank the committee for their efforts expended.
+They are chunks of faceted glass, set in epoxy.
+They have a beauty all their own.
+Thanks be to the Holy Spirit for His guidance and windows.

-The joy of April 5 is to the Lord Who filled the heart of our anonymous donor to make these projects possible.
-Continued blessings to our donor and to the use these additions make our worship of Father, Son and Holy Ghost.
+The joy is to the Lord Who filled the heart of our donor to make these projects possible.
+Continued blessings to the use of these windows to make our worship of Father, Son and Holy Ghost.